lvcivs/honoria-font/README.md

 ![Sample](honoria.png)

 ## What is it?
-This is a new digital typeface based on the design of the hand-lettered title and text inserts seen in the movie Barry Lyndon (1975).
+This is a new digital typeface based on the design of the hand-lettered title and text frames seen in the movie Barry Lyndon (1975).
 The hand lettering in the movie appears to be the work of Bill Gould.
 It is reminiscent of designs by Edward Benguiat, especially Bookman Oldstyle with swashes.

 Honoria is an all caps font.
 It does not provide lowercase letters or Arabic numbers (you are encouraged to use Roman numerals instead…).
 Many of the uppercase letters have character variants with swirls on either side and / or long legs, which you can access through the following OpenType features: